vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

       {
         "type": "userfn",
         "user_function": "get('$.document_metadata.category') === 'blog' ? get('$.score') : null",
-        "cutoff": 0.5,
         "limit": 10
       },
       {
         "type": "customer_specific",
-        "reranker_id": "rnk_272725719",
+        "reranker_name": "Rerank_Multilingual_v1",
         "cutoff": 0.5,
-        "limit": 10
+        "limit": 3
       }
     ]
   }
 }
 ```
-This filters out non-blog content with the UDF reranker and then uses the
+This filters out non-blog content where the UDF reranker limits the output to
-Vectara Multilingual reranker on the remaining results which both removes
+10, and sends these 10 results to the Vectara Multilingual reranker which both
-results with a score below `0.5` and returns the top 10 results from the
+removes results with a score below `0.5` and returns the top 3 results from
-remaining set.
+the remaining set.